nikhilparulkar/Shorten.URL/README.md

       example :(GET)https://shortenurl20190718121531.azurewebsites.net/Mw== will redirect it to
        https://www.abc.net.au/radio/programs/the-signal/human-extinction/11319420

- Also Include in project in Unit test project to test internal services.
+ Also Include in project is a Unit test project to test internal services.

- Also Included a Postman script to test both end point.Import these script inlates version of Postman.
+ Also Included a Postman script to test both end point.Import these script in latest version of Postman.

  This Service is also Hosted on azure and endpoint are: